Gotloloka/SQl_Data_warehouse_project/README.md

  This project demonstratesa comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.
 Designed as a portfolio project highlights industry practicesin ***Data Engineering and analytics***.

 ---
+Project view
+Thia project involves:
+ 1. __ Data Architecture__: Designing a Modern Data Warehouse Medallion Architecture Bronze, Silver and Gold layers.
+ 2. __ETL Pipelines__: Extracting, Transforming, and loading data from source systemes into warehouse.
+ 3. __Data Modeling__: Developing fact and dimension tables optimized for analytical quaires.
+ 4. __Analytics& Reporting__: Creating SQL-based reports and dashboards for actionable insights.

+This repository is an excellent resource for professionals and looking to showcase wxperise in:
+- SQL Development
+- Data Architect
+- Data Engineering
+- ETL Pipeline Developer
+- Data modeling
+- Data Analytics

+---
 ## 🚀 Project requirements

 ### Building the Data Warehouse **Data Engineering**.